cloudfoundry/docs-deploying-cf/openstack/install_cf_openstack.html.md

   not set
 </pre>

-You will use the `UUID` value above later on this page.
+You will use the `UUID` value found above when configuring your manifest.

 You have two flavors setup **with ephemeral disks**: